 ground turkey.
 They thrive on the raw meat until week six when we offer grain-free puppy chow so that by

 the time they go home, they will tolerate either raw or kibble diet.
-We currently use Rachael Ray "Bright Puppy" chow.
+We currently use Rachael Ray "Just 6" chow.